DewGew/dzgaboard-plugins/README.md

 Dzgaboard is a dashboard for Domoticz based on Python Flask.
 The decision was made to use Domoticz as an backend because it is a powerful framework for home automation.
 Flask was choosen to get all the powerful features that Python offers.

-This git repository contains all available plugins for Domoboard.
+This git repository contains all available plugins for Dzgaboard.

 # Quick install